 Finnish power metal band Amberian Dawn has been bringing music fans around the world very good operatic power metal and sometimes a way to cope with life’s challenges since 2006.
 The question on the minds of some fans might have been how did Amberian Dawn cope after the departure of original vocalist Heidi Parvianen?
 That’s what this next article explores as well as a look at their 2013 studio album called Re-Evolution.
 This album is a collection of songs that were re-recorded from their first four albums with new vocalist Capri (also known as Paivi Virkunnen).

-What This Article About Amberian Dawn Covers
+What This Article About Amberian Dawn Covers as of 2021

 At first writing of this article the focus was on how Amberian Dawn coped with the departure of Heidi Parviainen but now, let us shift that focus to mainly a review of the band’s 2013 album called Re-Evolution.
 In this 2013 studio album Capri shows us with a more power metal kind of voice and she does not use the operatic style that Heidi did.
 With change of band members sometimes comes a change in vocal style and that’s a good thing in this case.
 At first listen, Re-Evolution might sound like some stale, cheesy power metal redone but that’s not the case.
 Capri sounds like Austria’s Sandra Schleret the former vocalist for the band Dreams of Sanity.